ibm-cloud-docs/ContinuousDelivery/cd-kubernetes-razee-tutorial.md

 {: #cd-kube-razee-explore}
 {: step}

-1. Click the **Delivery Pipeline** (ci-pipeline) card to view the running pipeline.
+1. On the **Delivery pipelines** card, click **ci-pipeline** to view the running pipeline.
 With a Tekton-based delivery pipeline, you can automate the continuous building, testing, and deployment of your apps.
 When a toolchain is created from this template, the sample app in your Git repo is automatically built and deployed.

 2. The ci-pipeline dashboard displays an empty table until at least one Tekton pipeline runs.
 After a Tekton pipeline runs, either manually or because of external Git events, the table lists the run, its status, and the last updated time of the run definition.
 The following states are reported for pipeline runs: